arr-ai/arrai/docs/tutorial/macros.md

 * `content` inside the macro invocation is subject to a grammar defined by the macro itself, not regular arr.ai syntax.
 * `[rule]`, if provided, specifies which rule of the grammar to use as the root.
+  If not provided, the parser will use the first rule declared in the grammar.
 * `macro` is either a [grammar](grammars.md) AST, or a tuple with an `@grammar` key corresponding to a grammar AST.
-Thus each macro can define its own grammar with which to parse the `content`.
+Thus each macro can define its own grammar with which to parse its `content`.

   In the tuple form, `macro` may also contain a `@transform` key corresponding to a tuple.
-In that tuple, each root rule of the grammar corresponds to a function that will be applied to the AST produced by parsing `content` with `rule` of the macro's grammar.
+In that tuple, each rule of the grammar corresponds to a function that will be applied to the AST produced by parsing `content` with `rule` of the macro's grammar.

   If no `@transform` tuple is provided, the macro will simply produce an AST of the `content`.